SYNBI-KAIST/MH-DrugMecha/DrugMecha/Description.md

 cd MH-DrugMecha
 ```

-*SUBSTANCE_ACTIVITY and ASSAY_ACTIVITY files can download in each folder
+*SUBSTANCE_ACTIVITY and ASSAY_ACTIVITY files can be downloaded in each folder